lucatacconi/crunz-ui/.github/README.md

 ## Contributing

-This project is maintained by a group of awesome and contributions are extremely welcome :heart:.
+This project is maintained by a group of awesome contributors.
+Contributions are extremely welcome :heart:.
 Please see [Contributing informations](CONTRIBUTING.md) for details.